 On her list of favorite things to tattoo she has realism and surrealism in grey scale, fine line with whip

 shading and geometry.
 Outside of the tattoo shop she loves hanging out with french bulldogs, kick boxing, pole dancing and big grand adventures.

-NICKI’S BOOKS ARE CLOSED AT THIS TIME
+NICKI’S BOOKS ARE CURRENTLY CLOSED.

 See more of Nicki's work on instagram @nicki_lochmatter_ink